hayarobi/node/README.md

 Please note that:

-* These minimum requirements for RAM and CPU are recommended for nodes that process a small amount of RPC requests.
+* These minimum requirements for RAM and CPU are recommended for nodes that process a small number of RPC requests.
 For nodes that require processing multiple simultaneous requests, both RAM and number of CPU cores will need to be scaled with the amount of traffic being served.
 * Single core performance is important.
 If the node is falling behind and a single core is 100% busy, it is recommended